YufanZheng11/pytree/docs/BinaryTree.md

 ```

 ### Find binary tree path
-- Find all paths from root to node
+- Find all paths from root to node or nodes which have val
+- Find path between 2 nodes
 ```python
 from tree.BinaryTree import BinaryTree from node.BinaryTreeNode import BinaryTreeNode